WordPress Security

 Adding managed websites

-Secret Access Token WordPress
+Secret Access Token Cerber.Hub for WordPress

-Go to the main website, open the Cerber.Hub admin page and click the “Add” button on the “My Websites” admin page.
-Copy the token and paste it in the “Add a remote website” popup window.
+Once the token is generated, copy it to the clipboard, go to the main website, open the Cerber.Hub admin page, and click the Add button on the My Websites admin page.
+Paste the token into the Add a remote website popup window.

 Manage websites remotely

-Once you’ve added all managed websites on the main website, you can easily switch between them with a single click in a top navigation menu on the admin bar or by clicking the name of the managed website on the “My Websites” admin page.
-Once you’ve switched to a managed website, use the plugin menu and admin links.
-To switch back to the main website, click a X icon on the admin bar.
+When you finish connecting your managed websites to the main website, you can easily switch between them with a single click in a top navigation menu on the admin bar or by clicking the name of the managed website on the My Websites admin page.
+After switching to a managed website, use the WP Cerber menu and admin links.
+To switch back to the main website, click a X icon on the right-hand side of the admin bar.

-Note: when you are managing remote website, the color of the admin bar is blue and the vertical WordPress admin menu on the main website is dimmed.
+Note: when you are managing a remote website, the color of the admin bar is blue and the vertical WordPress admin menu on the main website is dimmed.

-If you know the IP address of your main website and the address is static, you can enter that IP address into the “Limit access by IP address” setting field on the Cerber.Hub admin page on a managed website.
+If you know the IP address of your main website and this IP address is static, you can enter the IP address into the Limit access by IP address setting field on the Cerber.Hub admin page on a managed website.
 If you do not know the IP address, follow these steps to find it out.

 1. Switch to a managed website on the main website